docsforadobe/premiere-plugin-guide/docs/device-controllers/selector-descriptions.rst

 dsCleanup
 ================================================================================

-Disconnect from hardware and dispose of the plug-in's private instance data (stored in device­ Data).
+Disconnect from hardware and dispose of the plug-in's private instance data (stored in ``deviceData``).

 ----